Introduction

 € 4,200 which includes:

-• Supervision and instruction related to the practical education, primarily when students are in Aarhus in connection with their theoretical education, and on an ongoing basis when relevant
+• Supervision and instruction related to the programme, primarily when students are in Aarhus in connection with their theoretical education, and on an ongoing basis when relevant

 • A book package covering the theoretical master’s curriculum